JimPaine/azure-terraform-lab/labs/5.0/README.md

 ## Step 2 - Add another variable group

 Add a second group in the same way to had before this time for the Terraform State.

+## Ensure the Variable Groups were call "TerraformClient" and "TerraformState"